egor7/blog-1/csv/csv.md

 | 220 | 23 | 13 | 2 |
 | OUT OF MEM | 102 | OUT OF MEM | 6 |

-kdb+ is famous for its stunning speed.
+Kdb+ is famous for its stunning speed.
 Benchmarks tend to focus on data that resides either in-memory or on disk using its proprietary format.
 CSV support is a useful feature of the language.
 However, the extreme optimization, the support of vector operations and the inherent parallelization pays off: kdb+ significantly outperforms tools purpose-built for CSV analysis.
 The execution speed translates directly to productivity.
 How much does it cost you if the query returns in almost 4 minutes instead of 2 seconds?
 What do developers do if repeatedly interrupted by minutes-long wait phases?

-The test run on a `n1-standard-4` GCP virtual machine.
-The run times of the kdb+ based solution would further drop with machines of more cores, as kdb+ 4 could better make use of the [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).
+The test ran on a `n1-standard-4` GCP virtual machine.
+The run times of the kdb+ solution would further drop with machines of more cores, as kdb+ 4.0 makes use of [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).

 ## Conclusion
-Many tools out there to process CSV files. kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` with a sophisticated type inference engine.
-Once you converted CSV into a kdb+ in-memory table, you can easily cope with problems other tools handle only with difficulty - if at all.
+Many tools out there to process CSV files.
+Kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` with a sophisticated type-inference engine.
+Once you convert CSV into a kdb+ in-memory table, you can easily cope with problems other tools handle only with difficulty - if at all.
 You can express complex logic in a readable way that is easy to maintain and executes fast simply by wrapping the q interpreter that loads the library into a shell function.